 big boy drawers – juice tha black beethoven

-born in new orleans and raised in cleveland, juice tha black beethoven brings decades of musical experience into his current blues-focused work. a trained pianist, songwriter and educator, he leans into classic blues humour and narrative craft here while still carrying the warmth and musicianship shaped by gospel, r&b and jazz traditions.
+born in new orleans and raised in cleveland, juice tha black beethoven brings decades of musical experience into his current blues-focused work. a trained pianist, songwriter and educator, he leans into classic blues humour and narrative craft here while still carrying the warmth and musicianship shaped by gospel, r&b and jazz traditions. this is loads of fun, and you can join the ride below.

 thank u for making this juice tha black beethoven 🎹